How to get into the Wharton School of Business MBA Program?

 Wharton MBA application process

 Unlike most schools, that offer a fall and a spring intake, Wharton offers three rounds of application for its full-time MBA program.
-The deadline for the first round is mostly in September, while round two and three have deadlines in January and April respectively.

 For the EMBA program, only two rounds of applications are provided with deadlines in December for round 1 and February for round 2.